jmcole/Front-End-Developer/Arcade Game/README.md

-# *Frogger* Style Arcade Clone
+# Frogger Style Arcade Clone

 ## Introduction
 This is a stripped down version of the classic arcade game Frogger.

 ## Game Play
+Open the index.html file within Arcade Game folder and the game should start.
 Use the up/down and left/right keys to move the character around the playing field.
 Running into a bug will restart the player to the beginning.
 If the player makes it to the water a "You Win!!" message is displayed in the console.

 ## Future Upgrades
-On the **To Do** list for future upgrades are:
+On the **To Do ** list for future upgrades are:

 1. Add Scoring system
 2. Ability to select player character